 The impact of subfertility and successful fertility treatment on long-term mental health of women

-Assisted Reproductive Treatment, such as IVF, is often a stressful process, with impacts on the relationships and lives of the couples involved.
-The methods usually involve hormonal manipulation of the menstrual cycle, and stimulation of the ovaries to produce multiple eggs at one time.
-There are a few well-recognised risks to the woman at the time of treatment, e.g. ovarian hyperstimulation syndrome.
-However, when treatment is successful the longer-term implications for the mother are often overlooked.
+In the UK, around 2% of babies are born after Assisted Reproductive Treatment, such as IVF.
+ART is often a stressful process, with impacts on the relationships and lives of the couples involved.
+There are a few well-recognised risks to the woman at the time of treatment, but when treatment is successful the longer-term implications for the mother are often overlooked.

-Difficult conceptions, perceived high-risk pregnancies and anxiety about birth can all have a lasting impact.
-Postnatal depression (PND) affects 8-10% of all women, but there is evidence that it is higher after ART.
-Sufferers of PND are more vulnerable to later depressive episodes, and there are negative effects on the maternal child interaction which has longer-term implications.
-Thus with increasing numbers of women being treated the long-term impacts of ART on maternal mental health, are of increasing concern.
+Difficult conceptions, perceived high-risk pregnancies and anxiety about birth can all have a lasting impact, and yet the epidemiological evidence for the association between fertility problems and maternal mental health is equivocal.
+Thus with increasing numbers of women being treated the long-term impacts of ART on maternal mental health are of increasing concern.

-The studentship will involve generic research skills such as reviewing the literature, developing hypotheses, analyzing data and writing up results.
-The literature review could be either a structured review to inform the thesis, or a systematic review, if this is a feasible and appropriate component of the thesis.
+The studentship will involve generic research skills such as reviewing the literature, developing hypotheses, analysing both quantitative and qualitative data, and writing up results.

-Previous training or experience in epidemiology or a health-related degree, strong statistical skills, and an interest in maternal mental health.
+Previous training or experience in epidemiology or a health-related degree, strong statistical skills, and an interest in maternal mental health and in developing qualitative research skills.